platformsh/platformsh-docs/sites/friday/src/add-services/elasticsearch.md

 ### Destructive

 In your `{{< vendor/configfile "services" >}}` file, change the version *and* name of your Elasticsearch service.
-Be sure to also update the reference to the now changed service name in it's corresponding application's `relationship` block.
+Be sure to also update the reference to the now changed service name in its corresponding application's `relationship` block.

 When you push that to {{% vendor/name %}}, the old service is deleted and a new one with the new name is created with no data.
 You can then have your application reindex data as appropriate.